-Why do I need Personal and Commercial Vehicle Insurance?
+Why do you need a Commercial Vehicle Insurance?

 There are vastly different ways of claiming for each and every eventuality.
 That depends on damage, fault, people involved, location and many other factors.
 You can even claim for accidental damage that you personally cause to your vehicle or yourself.
 It should be obvious, but if you hit something, it really matters a lot what it is that you hit.
 Having a collision with your gateway might cause a few scratches or a damaged rear view mirror.
 Having an accident in the company garage might damage more than just your car and possibly cause minor structural damage.
 The scope of cover has the potential to expand dramatically when you’re out on the road.